Number of Positions: 3

 - Assist in scheduling local media interviews for the Guest Artists.

 This position is on call at all times to help handle any other duties/situations that may arise through the season relating to Guest Artists and artistic matters.
-The Artistic Liaison reports to the Vice President & Chief Artistic Officer and works closely with the Department of Instruction & Performance and Production Staff.
-Other administrative support duties may be assigned by the Program Director and the Artistic Coordinator.
+The Artistic Liaison reports to the Director of Artistic Planning & Educational Programs and works closely with the Department of Instruction & Performance and Production Staff.
+Other administrative support duties may be assigned by the Program Director and the Artistic Administrator.

 The Artistic Liaison works nearly every day of the week and many evenings.
 A welcoming demeanor, a calm temperament, outstanding interpersonal skills, and a strong sense of personal responsibility and motivation are required.

 Knowledge of and experience with Microsoft Excel and Word.

 Must work well under pressure and be able to handle multiple simultaneous deadlines.

 Must have a valid state driver's license and possess a clean driving record.